Waterford Speedbowl

-The New London-Waterford Speedbowl is a 3/8 mile semi-banked asphalt oval race track located on CT 85 in Waterford, Connecticut, just off Interstate 395.
+The New London-Waterford Speedbowl is a 3/8 mile asphalt oval race track located on CT 85 in Waterford, Connecticut, just off Interstate 395.
 It first opened for business on April 15, 1951, as "The New London-Waterford Speed Bowl", the track has been in continuous operation every season since it initially opened.
 It has continuously promoted Modified stock car racing as its featured division since its first year of operation.
 It also holds family-oriented events such as the Wild N' Wacky Wednesday Series, Friday Show & Go drag racing and several Sunday Spectacular events throughout the year.
 Glastonbury businessman Bruce Bemer, won the track property via foreclosure auction bid in October 2014 after several seasons of financial struggles under former owner Terry Eames.
-Sean Foster was named the track's General Manager in July 2022.

 History

 Original ownership group

 The New London-Waterford Speedbowl opened on April 15, 1951, as a 1/3 mile crushed blue stone oval race track.
 Its ownership group, The New London-Waterford Speedbowl, Inc., was composed of local businessmen: brothers Fred and Frank Benvenuti, Anthony Albino, Conrad Nassetta, William Hoffner and J. Lawrence Peters.
 John Whitehouse was the track's first Race Director, a position he held through most of the original ownership group's tenure into the early 1970s.
 Whitehouse lived in Florida during the winter and would then move up north and stay in a house on the Speedbowl property during the racing season.
 The Speedbowl featured Modified stock car racing, called Sportsmen Stock cars at the time.
 The first event winner was Bob Swift.
 After 3 weeks of operation, the dust created during green flag segments of racing became a nuisance to spectators.
 The track closed for about a month and re-opened as an asphalt oval, which it remains today.

 The one and only fatality as a result of injuries from an incident during a race occurred on August 1, 1954, when Jack Griffin's car flipped end-over-end approximately 10 times down the straightaway.
 The 41-year-old was transported to the local hospital but was pronounced dead shortly after 1am the following morning.
 His style of racecar, known as a "cut-down", was banned from the Speedbowl shortly thereafter for being too unsafe for competition.
 In the coming years, the cut-downs were eventually banned throughout the northeast.